-This is the result after operating expenses are deducted.
-Review of operating expenses is performed on a regular basis.
-These are being analyzed and compared against budget, last month and previous years, to ensure that cost reduction measures are being met and implemented.
+Operating margin is profit after operating expenses are deducted.
+Reviews of operating expenses are performed on a regular basis.
+These are analyzed and compared against budget, previous month and previous years, to ensure that cost reduction measures are being met and implemented.